DAT210/Statistics/README.md

 ## Licensing
 MIT License

-Copyright (c) Asle Berge, Ole Joar Moi and Mads Andersson
+Copyright (c) Mats Tyldum, Stian Seglem Bjåland, Anders Lindal and Kevin Mekhaphan Nguyen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: